 Need an injection of glamour in your life?
 It doesn’t get much better than this hotel bar.
-A Grade A showstopper, it’s sleek and stylish, with cocktails to match.
-Make yours a martini and get that trolley wheeled over.
-It will be one of the best martinis of your life, but if you do fancy something else, Ago Perrone has created a seriously impressive menu with his awesome team.
+A Grade-A showstopper, it’s sleek and stylish, with cocktails to match.
+Make yours a Martini and get that trolley wheeled over.
+It will be one of the best of your life, but if you do fancy something else, Ago Perrone has created a seriously impressive menu with his awesome team.
 Not for just any occasion (you’d be bankrupt), this is for when you wanna feel extra special.

 Carlos Pl, Mayfair, London W1K 2AL

 No prizes for guessing how this bar got its name.
 BarChick wants to paint her entire apartment in the colour that adorns the walls of this Bloomsbury bar.
 Add chandeliers, awesome artwork and shell-like pastel velvet couches reminiscent of a mermaid's boudoir and your Insta feed just got lit.
 This is a goldmine for anyone keen on English sparkling wines, or check the cocktail menu.
 With a town vs country ethos, it’s sure to please.

 The Coral Room 16-22 Great Russell Street, Bloomsbury, London WC1B 3NN

 Take an old boozer on Bethnal Green Road and hand the paint brush to an ex-Savoy bartender, et voila, you’ve got Coupette.
 This relaxed cocktail bar is all about the French flair with understated, chic vibes.
 Coupette manages to fuse modern art with a pared-back design.
 Shelves are packed with tasty undiscovered French products and Barchick (like the rest of London) can’t get enough of the Champagne Piña Colada, which is as heavenly as it sounds.

 423 Bethnal Green Rd, London E2 0AN